ahmedattia15/Bicubic-Image-Interpolation/README.md

 python 3sk3_project1.py
 ```

-The function will take some time to finish but progress will be outputted to the screen and the code executes.
+The function will take some time to finish but progress will be outputted to the screen as the code executes.